lucblassel/HIV-DRM-machine-learning/README.md

 For this pipeline to run you will need several alignments of HIV-1 pol RT sequences from at least 2 datasets: a training set and at least one testing set.
 Each training/testing set is composed of a FASTA alignment of treatment-naive sequences and another of treatment-experienced sequences.
 To get the positions of each residue w.r.t. the reference HXB2 sequence and get a suitable format for encoding, you should upload each of your alignments `trainNaive.fa`, `trainTreated.fa`, `testNaive.fa` and `testTreated.fa` into [Stanford's HIVdb program](https://hivdb.stanford.edu/hivdb/by-sequences/).
 For each uploaded alignment you will get the `PrettyRTAA.tsv` and `ResistanceSummary.tsv` files which are need for dataset encoding.
+In our study the training data corresponds to the UK dataset, and the testing data corresponds to the African dataset

+### Available sequence data
+The African data produced by Peeters *et al.* is available in the `data/African_dataset` directory.
+This dataset is composed of 2 FASTA files, `naive.fa` that contains all sequences of RTI-naive individuals, and `treated.fa` which contains sequences from RTI-experienced individuals.
+Additionaly a metadata file we produced with information derived from sequence ids, treatment status and extra output from the Stanford HIVDB algorithms, was made readily available in the form of a .TSV file.

+### Produced results
+We also provide the result files generated during our study and used to create the manuscript figures.
+These files are presented as .TSV files in the `data/results` directory.
+The `data/results/Base_results` directory contains results produced by discriminatinng RTI-naive from RTI-experienced sequences, for the dataset with all features, with known RAM features removed and with known RAM features and sequences removed.
+The `data/results/Alternate_target_results` directory contains result produced by discriminating RTI-naive from RTI-experienced sequences, as well as discriminating sequences with at least one known RAM from sequences that have none, for the dataset with known RAM features removed.
+In both of these directories the `all_preds.tsv` file contains all the predictions done on all available test sets, by all trained models with the true label.
+The `coefs_df.tsv` contains the importance values for alltrained classifiers.

 ## pipelines